seandmiller/Zahara/README.md

 # Zahara
-> Digital Jamaican Based AI that speaks wisdom and is there to help you throught your life.
+> Digital Jamaican Based AI that speaks wisdom and is there to help you through out your life.